Long run and short run: Short run

 The decisions of the firm impacts consumer decisions.
 Since there are constraints in the short-run, consumers must make decisions in quick time with respect to their current level of wealth and level of knowledge.
-This is similar to Daniel Kahneman’s System 1 style of thinking where decisions made are fast, intuitively, and impulsively.
+This is similar to Kahneman's System 1 style of thinking where decisions made are fast, intuitively, and impulsively.
 In this time frame, consumers may act irrationally and use biases to make decisions.
 A common bias is the use short-cuts known as heuristics.
 Due to differences in various situations and environments, heuristics that may be useful in one area may not be useful in other areas and lead to sub-optimal decision making and errors.
 Thus, it becomes difficult for businesses, who are tasked to forecast the demand curves of consumers, to make their own ideal decisions.